 Being filled with a thermally insulating rubber, KRYPTON modules can withstand a wide range of temperatures from -40° to 85° C (-40° to 185° F).
 KRYPTON modules are found in hot and cold weather automotive tests, on rocket engine test stands, and in factories where ice cream and other cold (or hot) foods are made.

-Shock and Vibration Resistant
+Shock and vibration resistant

-KRYPTON modules are designed for and rated to handle 100g shock and high vibration environments.
+KRYPTON modules are designed for and rated to handle 100g shock and high-vibration environments.
 This can be a serious requirement in many applications where large vibrating machinery is found, or testing rockets and other large force-producing machines.

-In certain applications, very high-end DAQ is required to supplement the relatively low-speed data that a PLC is capable of recording.
+In specific applications, very high-end DAQ is required to supplement the relatively low-speed data that a PLC is capable of recording.
 For these applications, the SIRIUS and SIRIUS Waterproof from Dewesoft is a perfect solution.

-SIRIUS has both high-speed USB and EtherCAT data buses, so it can provide the data to the EtherCAT master at a rate that it can handle and in parallel, record much higher speed data to a separate computer running DewesoftX software.
+SIRIUS has both high-speed USB and EtherCAT data buses, so it can provide the data to the EtherCAT master at a rate that it can handle and in parallel, record much higher-speed data to a separate computer running DewesoftX software.